UP-RS-ESP/pulsewaves/README.md

 except that this dataset has three columns; one for each coordinate (double).
 Which row corresponds to which **Pulse Record** is encoded by the *Index* dataset (integer).
-Hence, the following would plot the first 10 returning waveforms (all segments) with their amplitudes on the y-axis and the elevation on the x-axis:
+Hence, the following would plot the ten returning waveforms (all segments) from record 780 to 790 with their amplitudes on the y-axis and the elevation on the x-axis:

 ```python
 import h5py